boundary-layer-meteo/boundary-layer-meteo.github.io/lectures/wind.md

 1. How does wind generate turbulence?
 2. What is the importance of the Reynolds number?
 3. What is the importance of the Coriolis force for the boundary layer?
+4. Why is the wind profile in the surface layer logarithmic?
 ```

 ## Conservation of momentum.